geordie/toplin/README.md

 Toplin is a readonly web app for viewing todo lists stored in [Joplin](https://joplinapp.org/).
 The value add that Toplin provides is organization of your todo lists by dates for easy viewing of what's been recently done and what is currently todo.

+Toplin is meant to run on the same machine as your Joplin desktop client app.
+To access the Joplin API, Toplin requires that Joplin clipper service be enabled on your local instance of Joplin.
+Toplin does not require installation of the Joplin browser extension.

 ## Dependencies

 1. Go 1.4.x or greater with a properly configured $GOPATH